openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

 **Wealth Level**: 6

-*This laser gun turret unleashes a massive laser beam, though it requires time to recharge after each use.*
+*This laser gun turret unleashes a massive beam of highly charged photons to decimate foes.
+Its immense power is balanced by the time it takes to recharge after each use.*

 Area (50' Line), Deadly 2, Weapon (Cannon)